byVirrox/portfolio_SET09102_Peter_Stibitz/week5_documentation.md

 1. reviewing the code that had been written by yourself in week 3
 2. generating a set of documentation for the project
-3. reviewing someone else's code
+3. reviewing someone else's code (we set up a buddy system)
 4. updating the team documentation